c11tester/c11tester/README.md

 will break down here:

 * A _buggy_ execution is an execution in which C11Tester has found a real
-  bug: a data race, a deadlock, failure of a user-provided assertion, or an uninitialized load, for instance.
+  bug: a data race, a deadlock, or a failure of a user-provided assertion.
   C11Tester will only report bugs in feasible executions.

 Other Notes and Pitfalls